Mahamat Said Abdel Kani: Post-Séléka

 After the dissolution of Séléka, Said joined the FPRC.
 As a member of FPRC, he was a diamond dealer who heavily contributed to the FPRC budget.
 He owned several diamond mines in the Bria and Nzacko regions.

 In mid-December 2020, Said joined the anti-government rebel coalition, CPC.
 As a member of CPC, he was one of the orchestrators of CPC attacks in Nzacko and Bakouma.

 Arrest and trial

 On 7 January 2019 the ICC issued an arrest warrant for Said for war crimes and crimes against humanity.
 He was arrested by MINUSCA on 20 January 2021 in Bria.
 He was brought to Camp de Roux, Bangui and transferred to the ICC headquarters in Den Haag on 24 January 2021.
 The Office of the Prosecutor alleged that in 2013 he had ordered and participated in the illegal imprisonment and torture of those he suspected of supporting former President François Bozizé, in his capacity as director of OCRB.

 Said's trial began on 26 September 2022.
 He pleaded not guilty.
+On 23 September 2026 he was convicted on four counts of crimes against humanity but acquitted of the charges of war crimes.

 Personal life

 He can speak Sango, French, and Arabic.
-His brother, Kousko Abdel Kani, was a former FPRC general and was arrested in November 2021 by Wagner Group in Bria.
+His brother, Kousko Abdel Kani, was a former FPRC general and was arrested in November 2021 by the Wagner Group in Bria.